Can your Fitbit cause skin irritation or rashes? Unfortunately, yes. Learn what I did to prevent my Fitbit from causing my skin to react.

 Are you routinely cleaning your Fitbit band and device?

-Cleaning your Fitbit band (and the device itself) helps remove any debris, bacteria, allergens, and any other gunk that might be irritating your skin and causing problems!
+Cleaning your Fitbit band (and the device itself) helps remove any debris, bacteria, allergens, and other gunk that might be irritating your skin and causing problems!

 So keep it clean!

-That means cleaning your Fitbit band at least once per week if you aren’t working out or engaging in activity that requires immediate cleaning.
+That means cleaning your Fitbit band at least once per week if you aren’t working out or engaging in an activity that requires immediate cleaning.

 How to clean and disinfect your Fitbit

-In today’s world, we need to both clean and disinfect our Fitbits, including both the device and the band.
+In today’s world, we need to clean and disinfect our Fitbits, including both the device and the band.

 Follow the motto that the “C” (cleaning) comes before the “D” (disinfection & drying)

-- “C” (cleaning) means removing dirt, oil, sweat, and debris using water and a cloth (preferably a microfiber cloth).
+• “C” (cleaning) means removing dirt, oil, sweat, and debris using water and a cloth (preferably a microfiber cloth).
 Fitbit does not recommend using soap to clean your band.
 Instead, if needed, use a soap-free cleanser on your Fitbit band.

-- Find soap-free cleansers in products made for people with sensitive skin or allergies
+• Find soap-free cleansers in products made for people with sensitive skin or allergies.

 And yeah, don’t use bleach or submerge your Fitbit into a cleaning agent or disinfectant!